xiaojianliu/cape-cod-bay-FIg.15-new/README.md

-# 'pltxxx.np' draw a picture about linear fit.
+# 'pltxxxx.np' draw a picture about linear fit.